rian39/notes/gillespie_platform_2010.md

 - uses self-description by providers to do the analysis

-Intermediaries like YouTube and Google, those companies that provide storage, navi- gation and delivery of the digital content of others, are working to establish a long-term position in a fluctuating economic and cultural terrain.
+Intermediaries like YouTube and Google, those companies that provide storage, navigation and delivery of the digital content of others, are working to establish a long-term position in a fluctuating economic and cultural terrain.
 348

-The term ‘platform’ helps reveal how
-YouTube and others stage themselves for these constituencies, allowing them to make a broadly progressive sales pitch while also eliding the tensions inherent in their service: between user-generated and commercially-produced content, between cultivating com- munity and serving up advertising, between intervening in the delivery of content and remaining neutral.
+The term ‘platform’ helps reveal how YouTube and others stage themselves for these constituencies, allowing them to make a broadly progressive sales pitch while also eliding the tensions inherent in their service: between user-generated and commercially-produced content, between cultivating com- munity and serving up advertising, between intervening in the delivery of content and remaining neutral.
 In the process, it is offering up a trope by which others will come to understand and judge them.
 348

 I want to begin by highlighting four semantic territories that the word ‘platform’ has signified in the past 348

 - Computational, architectural, figurative, political